JuliaGeo/NetCDF.jl/docs/src/quickstart.md

 This reads the whole variable into memory and returns it as a Julia array.
-To read only a slice of a NetCDF file, there are optional `start` and `count` keyword arguments, where on can specify the starting index and count along each dimension.
+To read only a slice of a NetCDF file, there are optional `start` and `count` keyword arguments, where one can specify the starting index and count along each dimension.

 ## A more advanced example